Posts Tagged ‘Structural Integration’

 I just returned from Denver, CO, site of the latest IASI Symposium.

-Structural Integration and Rolf Movement Integration invite positive change into your body.
-Offered as a series of unique sessions, we seek to deepen your sense of well-being through gradual and balanced release of habitual tension and to expand your options for movement by broadening your perceptive field.
-If you are seeking change, you are likely…
+Invite positive change into your body with Structural Integration and Rolf Movement Integration.
+Deepen your sense of well-being through gradual and balanced release of habitual tension in a series of unique sessions.
+Expand your options for movement by broadening your perceptive field.
+What is it?
+If you are seeking change, you are likely dealing with…

 Read MoreSliding Scale Fees for Bevin

-This Sliding Fee Scale only applies to Bodywork with Bevin Keely, and takes effect beginning in September 2021.
-The rate you pay is an agreement we make as two humans living in an expensive city with bodies to take care of and other financial obligations to uphold.
-It is my desire to be of service…
+This Sliding Fee Scale only applies to Bodywork with Bevin Keely The rate you pay is an agreement we make as two humans living in an expensive city with bodies to take care of and other financial obligations to uphold.
+It is my desire to be of service to folks who need bodywork, and it…

 Read MoreHealing work in the time of COVID-19